karelkubicek/karelkubicek.github.io/_posts/2023-02-25-gen-cookies.md

 We select 35k websites for crawling using Chrome UX report.
 This list generalizes the real browsing patterns the best ([Ruth et al.](https://doi.org/10.1145/3517745.3561444)).
 Selecting EU (+UK) countries that speak one of the supported languages ensures that the websites target users under GDPR.

 The crawled data allows us to reason about differences between declared and observed behavior.
-The outputs of ML models are parameters for or decision tree, which outputs list ten privacy violations or dark patterns.
+The outputs of ML models are parameters for or decision tree, which outputs ten privacy violations or dark patterns.

 ![Decision tree for violations](https://karelkubicek.github.io/assets/images/gen-cookies/decision_violations.svg) *Decision tree that takes as input the classifications by our model and outputs all types of potential violations present on the website.*

 ![Decision tree dark patterns](https://karelkubicek.github.io/assets/images/gen-cookies/decision_darkpatterns.svg){: style="float: left; width:50%"}![Observed violations](https://karelkubicek.github.io/assets/images/gen-cookies/violations_bar.svg){: style="float: left;width:50%;"}
-*On the left, decision tree of dark patterns.
+*On the left, the decision tree of dark patterns.
 On the right, observed statistics of potential violations and dark patterns.*

 ### Selected results of specific populations

 We can parametrize website selection based on the country, popularity rank, and the consent notice technology the website uses.
 We list the most important observations, all of them are statistically significant:

 * Popular websites have fewer **visible violations** such as missing notice, missing reject button, or undeclared purposes than less popular websites.
-Yet when it comes to how they **track users** the situation is opposite.
+Yet when it comes to how they **track users** the situation is the opposite.
 Popular websites ignore rejected consent, assume consent before user interacts with the notice, or assume consent after user uses "close button" more often than less popular websites.
-* Sampling bias of prior studies, stemming from reliance to specific consent notice technologies, makes the majority of observed results vastly different from Chrome UX report sample.
+* Sampling bias of prior studies, stemming from reliance on specific consent notice technologies, makes the majority of observed results vastly different from Chrome UX report sample.
 Specifically, websites using [Transparency & Consent Framework](https://iabeurope.eu/transparency-consent-framework/) studied by [Matte et al.](https://doi.org/10.1109/SP40000.2020.00076) are far more violating consent.

 ![Violations per rank](https://karelkubicek.github.io/assets/images/gen-cookies/violations_bar_per_rank.svg){: style="float: left; width:50%"}![Violations bias comparison](https://karelkubicek.github.io/assets/images/gen-cookies/violations_bias.svg){: style="float: left;width:50%;margin-bottom:20px;margin-top:20px;"}
-*On the left, we present violations per rank from Chrome UX report.
-On the right, we compare our results with other studies and investigate, whether their website selection caused any bias.*
+*On the left, we present violations per rank from the Chrome UX report.
+On the right, we compare our results with other studies and investigate whether their website selection caused any bias.*